|Online Meeting Room Application HERE||Printer-friendly policy HERE|

 programs held in the meeting rooms has not been reviewed or approved by the library, and the organization booking the room is solely responsible for such content.

 A meeting room application is required.
-You may complete an application online or download the form, complete it and bring it into the Library’s Information Desk.
+You may complete an application by stopping at the Information Desk, or download the form, complete it and bring it in to the Library’s Information Desk.
 The Library reserves the right to determine which room will best accommodate each group’s needs, and assign rooms accordingly.
-All use of Library meeting rooms must be approved by a library manager.
+All use of Library meeting rooms must be approved by a Library manager.

-- The Fireplace Room, which has a maximum capacity of 95
+3.)
+The Fireplace Room, reduced maximum capacity of 40

-- The Community Room, which has a maximum capacity of 95
+4.)
+The Community Room, reduced maximum capacity of 40

 For-profit groups and party-type functions are asked to provide a suggested donation of at least $50.00 for each use of a room.
 Donations may be made by cash, credit card, or check made payable to James Prendergast Library.
 With Library approval, educational entities may charge nominal material costs, but the public may not be denied entry to the meeting because of failure to pay.
 For-profit groups or organizations/individuals soliciting or selling products, services, or memberships are not eligible to use the Library meeting rooms for those purposes.